-A) Do I own the rights to Audio Recordings and/or Compositions I make with Wotja?
+A) Do I own the rights to Audio Recordings I make with Wotja?

-- But DO read ALL the sections of this FAQ that are relevant to you as there are a couple of (obvious) caveats relating to Compositions and the use of 3rd party content in Recordings.
+- Subject to B) below, and DO read ALL the sections of this FAQ that are relevant to you as there are a couple of (obvious) caveats relating to Compositions and the use of 3rd party content in Recordings (see the Overview - Copyright and Ownership).

 B) Can I use Recordings commercially (Commercial Use of Recordings)?